The Girl Who Played with Fire (film): Plot

 News breaks of the attack, and Paolo gives his account to the police.
 After Blomkvist leaves information that he has discovered about the case on his computer for Salander to hack into and read, she leaves a message to him saying, "Thank you for being my friend."
 He realizes that she intends to set out alone to find the man who framed her and that she may not survive.

 A disguised Salander visits Miriam in hospital to apologize for getting her involved.
-Without giving anything away, Salander confirms the police sketch of Niedermann with Miriam and then disappears.
-Knowing now that he is Salander's friend, Miriam calls Blomkvist to the hospital to give him keys that Lisbeth dropped during her visit.
+Salander confirms the police sketch of Niedermann with Miriam and then disappears.
+Miriam calls Blomkvist and gives him keys that Salander dropped during her visit.
 Noticing that one of them is for a post office box, Blomkvist is able to access and read Salander's mail and locate her apartment.
-Meanwhile, Salander continues her efforts to find Niedermann by patiently staking out his post office box.
-She eventually sees someone retrieve his mail and follows him to a small house near Gosseberga.
-Reading the material in Lisbeth's apartment, Blomkvist finds the video of Bjurman raping Salander.
+Meanwhile, Salander stakes out Neidermann's post office box, eventually seeing someone retrieve his mail and following him to a small house near Gosseberga.
+Reading the material in Salander's apartment, Blomkvist finds a video of Bjurman raping her.

-In the offices of Millennium magazine, Paolo explains that he tracked down Niedermann and learned that he has congenital analgesia which makes him unable to feel pain.
+Paolo meets with Blomkvist and explains that he tracked down Niedermann and learned that he has congenital analgesia, which makes him unable to feel pain.
 They trace Niedermann to a company owned by "Karl Axel Bodin."
-Blomkvist has Erika Berger forward documents to Bublanski and sets out to find Salander.
+Blomkvist has his Millennium colleague and lover Erika Berger forward documents to Bublanski and sets out to find Salander.

-Salander crosses the grounds and enters the Gosseberga house, but Niedermann has been alerted by motion detectors and knocks her out.
-She awakens to see her father, Alexander "Zala" Zalachenko, an old man who walks with a stick and is heavily scarred by the burns that she inflicted as a child.
-He dismisses her mother as a whore and belittles her rape at the hands of Bjurman.
-He reveals that Niedermann is her half-brother and that Niedermann killed Bjurman to prevent him from revealing any of Zalachenko's secrets.
+Salander enters the Gosseberga house, but Niedermann has been alerted by motion detectors and knocks her out.
+She awakens to see her father, Alexander "Zala" Zalachenko, whom she has not seen since she set him on fire and disfigured him as a child.
+Zalachenko dismisses her mother as a whore and belittles her rape at the hands of Bjurman.
+He reveals that Niedermann is her half-brother and that Niedermann killed Bjurman to prevent him from revealing Zalachenko's secrets.

-They lead Lisbeth to a shallow grave in the woods.
+They lead Salander to a shallow grave in the woods.
 She tells him that the police will find him soon and all that he has said has been published online through her hidden cellphone.
-Seeing through her bluff, he shoots Lisbeth several times as she attempts to escape and buries her alive.
-Salander digs her way out using her cigarette case.
-Hidden in the woodshed, she surprises Zalachenko and sticks an axe into his leg.
-She then keeps Niedermann at bay with Zalachenko's gun as Blomkvist comes coasting up the driveway.
-Ambulances and police arrive to take away Salander and Zalachenko who are both very badly injured.
+Seeing through her bluff, he shoots Salander several times as she attempts to escape and buries her alive.
+Salander digs her way out and buries an axe in Zalachenko's leg.
+She keeps Niedermann at bay with Zalachenko's gun as Blomkvist comes coasting up the driveway.
+An ambulance arrives to take away Salander and Zalachenko, who are both seriously injured.